GoldsRenae/GoldsRenae/README.md

 - 👋 Hi, I’m @GoldsRenae
-- 👀 I’m interested in Data Science in Risk Management
+- 👀 I’m interested in Data Science and Risk Management
 - 🌱 I’m currently exploring working with Health data..
 - 💞️ I’m looking to collaborate on big data analysis and data management projects.
 - 📫 How to reach me goldamaebullock@gmail.com